 Sent internally through an email, employees said they planned to “walk off the job” on May 31 (source).”

 Amazon released a new policy that demands some employees (its not determined now many) must move near a central office hub to be with their team by the middle of 2024, or risk losing their jobs.
 “Under the guidelines, remote workers are expected to have completed their move to a main hub by the first half of 2024” (source).

 Stance on hybrid work

-- “We expect that there will be teams that continue working mostly remotely, others that will work some combination of remotely and in the office, and still others that will decide customers are best served having the team work mostly in the office” (source).
+- Original consensus (no longer valid): “We expect that there will be teams that continue working mostly remotely, others that will work some combination of remotely and in the office, and still others that will decide customers are best served having the team work mostly in the office” (source).